qiskit-community/qiskit-metal/docs/README.md

 #### with chrome
 Open Chrome while inside the browser, click ctrl + O (cmd + O on macos).
 You will see a file system pop up.
 Go to `docs\build\html\index.html`
 Open `index.html` You should now see the docs.

-#### with a local server
-In your terminal/command prompt/powershell/etc cd into your `docs\build\html` folder and run `python3 -m http.server`

-Your should see `Serving HTTP on...`
-Now open your browser and go to the link listed.
-For example if yours says `Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...` then open your browser and put in `http://0.0.0.0:8000/` as the URL.

-*It is important cd into the `html` folder before serving or else you will serve your entire folder directory.*